 About HTX-011 (ZYNRELEF™)*

-HTX-011 (bupivacaine and meloxicam) is an investigational drug that has not been approved by the FDA or other international regulatory authority.
+HTX-011 (bupivacaine and meloxicam) is an investigational drug that has not been approved by the FDA.
 HTX-011 is in development to reduce postoperative pain for 72 hours and reduce the need for opioid analgesics.
 It is an extended-release, dual-acting local anesthetic™ (DALA™) applied into the surgical site.
-It utilizes a novel, synergistic mechanism of action that combines bupivacaine with a low dose of the nonsteroidal anti-inflammatory drug (NSAID) meloxicam.
+It utilizes a mechanism of action that combines bupivacaine with a low dose of the nonsteroidal anti-inflammatory drug (NSAID) meloxicam.